+LEGAL REQUIREMENTS

-LEGAL REQUIREMENTS Local Development Scheme (LDS) The Core Strategy is identified within the approved LDS 2011-2014 [agreed by Council, 27/01/2011] which sets out an expected adoption date of July 2011.
+Local Development Scheme (LDS) The Core Strategy is identified within the approved LDS 2011-2014 [agreed by Council, 27/01/2011] which sets out an expected adoption date of July 2011.
 The Core Strategy's content and timing are compliant with the LDS.
-The SCI [CD005] was adopted in 2010 and consultation has been compliant with the requirements therein, including the consultation on the Proposed Minor Amendments to the Publication Draft Core Strategy [CD009].
-Sustainability Appraisal (SA) SA [CD002; CD003] has been carried out and is adequate.
-Appropriate Assessment (AA) • National Policy The Core Strategy complies with national policy.
+Statement of Community consultation has been compliant with the requirements therein, including the consultation on relevant regulations the Proposed Minor Amendments to the Publication Draft Core Strategy [CD009].
+Sustainability Appraisal (SA) 65 The Habitats Regulations AA Screening Report (AA) [CD013, August 2010] sets out why AA is not necessary.
+National Policy The Core Strategy complies with national policy.
 Regional Strategy (RS) The Core Strategy is in general conformity with the RS.
 Sustainable Community Strategy (SCS) Satisfactory regard has been paid to the SCS.
-2004 Act and Regulations (as amended) The Core Strategy complies with the Act and the Regulations.
+2004 Act and Regulations The Core Strategy complies with the Act and the (as amended) Regulations.